pivotal-mea-pa/qnb-workshop/pasw-workshop/labs/attach-autoscaler.en.md

 - Internet Access
 - Web Browser (Chrome, Firefox, Edge, Safari)(Not Internet Explorer)

-## Find the autoscaler serivce and bind to a space
+## Find the autoscaler service and bind to a space

 1. Open the "Markeplace" of services within App Manager.